 The idea of holding the Olympic Games was born in 776BC, in Ancient Greece.

 Many sporting contests occurred in Olympia during great festivals in honour of the gods.
 One of these was the Olympics.
 To participate in the ancient Olympic Games, the athlete had to be male, of Greek origin and freeborn (not a slave).
-The participation of women in the early Olympic Games is often debated as the available historic information is unclear.
+Information about the participation of women in the Games is unclear and often debated.

 The ancient Games only included individual sports: running, wrestling, boxing, pankration (a form of martial art), equestrian and pentathlon.

 In 146BC, Rome conquered Greece and the Games slowly declined.
 It was not until 1896 that the first modern Olympic Games were held in Athens (thanks to the hard work of Pierre de Coubertin) where 241 athletes from 14 countries competed over 43 events.

 Since 1896, the Olympic Games have been held every four years, except during World War I (1916) and World War II (1940 and 1944).
 There weren’t any Games held in those years.

 The Paralympic Games

 Although sport for people with an impairment already existed, the idea of the Paralympic Games came from Sir Ludwig Guttman, who decided that participating in sports would be good therapy for World War II veterans who had suffered spinal cord injuries.